rickhelmus/patRoon/README.md

 ## Project news

-**November 2021** `patRoon 2.0` is now available.
+**December 2021** `patRoon 2.0` is now available.
 This major new release adds functionality to automatically screen and identify transformation products, process positive and negative ionization MS data simultaneously and combine the results, new algorithms for feature and adduct detection, interactive data curation and more.
 Please see the [Project NEWS][NEWS] for details.